dogeared/dogeared.github.io/_posts/2018-02-03-omnicharge-ftw.md

 7-hour screenshare, during which time I was teaching a course.
 In addition to screen sharing, I was running Powerpoint and I was connected to a virtual machine environment - effectively screesharing a remote screen!
-And, I was driving to external 27" displays in addition to the built-in display.
+And, I was driving two external 27" displays in addition to the built-in display.

 The omni 20 usb-c lasted for 1 hour, 45 minutes.
 I'm quite pleased with that result as the conditions that I would normally be using the battery backup in